vividos/UnderworldAdventures/uwadv/README.Developer.md

 [B. Third-Party libraries and licenses](#b-third-party-libraries-and-licenses)<br/>

 ## 1. Introduction

-This document is an introduction for developers who want to compile from source code, just wait to understand the source code or event want to start coding for the Underworld Adventures project.
+This document is an introduction for developers who want to compile from source code, just want to understand the source code or even want to start coding for the Underworld Adventures project.
 The document describes all that a developer has to know.
 For further reference the source code documentation can be used.

 Underworld Adventures is developed entirely in C++, with a few external libraries.
-Lua was chosen as the script language to use.
-For more on Lua interfaces to the game, please look into the chapter "Lua Scripting".
+Lua is used as the scripting language to use.
+For more on Lua scripting and the interfaces to the game, please check out the chapter "Lua Scripting".

 ## 2. Compiling Underworld Adventures

-There are several platforms on which Underworld Adventures can run.
+There are several platforms on which Underworld Adventures can be built and run.

 ### 2.1 Microsoft Visual Studio on Windows